ioccc-src/winner/2020/ferguson2/README.md

 by itself.
 However for the reflector I did 1A and it only expects 1 char!
 So will that mean that the plugboard pairs are off?
 Yes it does seem to be so.
 This is buffering at play I believe but it's useful for allowing the recode program to easily configure the Enigma machine.
-In the other markdown file I give a hint as to how this could be fixed but the caveat is it would necessitate a need for rewriting recode.c.
+In the other markdown/html file I give a hint as to how this could be fixed but the caveat is it would necessitate a need for rewriting recode.c.